sparors/ussd-docs/source/docs/using-machine.md

 ## Session id

-Machine Requires a session id to work. you can set it on the machine call like this.
+Machine Requires a session id to work.
+You can set it on the machine call like this.

 ```php
 Ussd::machine()->setSessionId($request->session_id);